FranckJudes/PlagiatChecker/README.md

 #### HOW TO RUN THE App

-1. Clone the project on github to its Local machine
+1. Clone the project on github to its Local machine: `$ git clone https://github.com/FranckJudes/PlagiatChecker`
 2. Move to the root of the project (the `$ cd PlagiatChecker`/ directory)
 3. Activate environment virtual `$ source .env/bin/activate`
 4. Installation of packages is necessary using the command: `$ pip install -r requirements.txt`